 The company has entered into a franchise agreement with Bendigo Bank that governs the management of the Community Bank.
-The company is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank.
-The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry in November 2026.
+The company is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank, which expires in November 2024.
+Since balance date the directors have commenced negotiations in relation to renewing its franchise agreement with Bendigo Bank.
+The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry in November 2024.